 The Fn key function allows you to change operational features instantly.
-When you use the following functions, press and hold the Fn key 1; then press the appropriate function key 2 (F1 to F12).
+When you use the following functions, press and hold the Fn key 1 ; then press the appropriate function key 2 (F1 to F12, PgUp, PgDn, or BackSpace).

 The Fn Key Lock Function